Boxer Jack Johnson Pardoned By President Trump

 Johnson lived for a time in Chicago and owned a nightclub here, according to Ken Burn’s PBS documentary on the boxer’s life.
 He is buried with his first wife, Etta Duryea, at Graceland Cemetery.
 Duryea took her own life in 1912.
 Johnson was killed in a car crash in North Carolina in 1946.

 Authorities arrested Johnson in Chicago and he was eventually charged with violating the Mann Act.
-Johnson was convicted in 1913 by an all-white jury in Chicago for violating the act, which made it illegal to transport women across state lines for “immoral” purposes, for traveling with his white girlfriend.
+Johnson was convicted in 1913 by an all-white jury in Chicago for violating the act, which made it illegal to transport women across state lines for “immoral” purposes, for traveling with white women.

+One of those women was Lucille Cameron, who Johnson met in Chicago and later married.
+Johnson wasn’t convicted for his relationship with her as that case fell apart, according to the Burns documentary.
+He was found guilty for traveling a few years before with Belle Schreiber, who became the star witness in the case.

 Trump said Johnson had served 10 months in prison for what many view as a racially-motivated injustice and described his decision as an effort “to correct a wrong in our history.”